npm/policies/receiving-reports.md

 **Do not:**

-* overtly invite them to withdraw the complaint or mention that withdrawal is OK: this suggests that you want them to do so, and is therefore coercive.
+* Overtly invite them to withdraw the complaint or mention that withdrawal is OK.
+This suggests that you want them to do so, and is therefore coercive.
 "If you're OK with it [pursuing the complaint]" suggests that you are by default pursuing it and is not coercive.
-* ask for their advice on how to deal with the complaint: this is our responsibility
+* Ask for their advice on how to deal with the complaint: this is our responsibility.
-* offer them input into penalties: this is our responsibility
+* Offer them input into penalties: this is our responsibility.
-* share details of the people involved or incident without specific permission from the victim.
+* Share details of the people involved or incident without specific permission from the victim.
 This includes sharing with other staff.